derkalle4/docker-MiniSIPServer/README.md

 > [!IMPORTANT]
 > This docker image will NOT download and install the MiniSIPServer application.
 You need to download the the latest version yourself and install it locally on your computer and move the installed files manually to your docker instance.

+Many thanks to https://github.com/AndreRH/hangover for providing a working wine arm64 environment.

 `ghcr.io/derkalle4/docker-minisipserver-wine:latest`

 ### docker run